-Egg donors are often the key piece in a family’s journey to have children.
-Are you interested in becoming an egg donor?
+Gamete donors (eggs, sperm, and embryos) are often the key piece in a family’s journey to have children.
+Are you interested in becoming an egg, sperm, or embryo donor?
 Here’s how to get started:

 - Do your research.
 There is an abundance of information online.
-Read this site, information published by fertility clinics and agencies, and social media and blogs of women who have already served as egg donors.
-Specifically research the risks of egg donation as well as the benefits (including financial compensation).
-Spend at least a few weeks reading everything you can find to educate yourself about donating your eggs.
+Read this site, information published by fertility centers and agencies, and social media and blogs of women and men who have already served as gamete donors.
+Specifically research the risks of donation as well as the benefits (including financial compensation, if it is allowed or appropriate).
+Payment you receive fo being an egg donor is taxable as income.
+See Perez v.
+Commissioner, 144 T.C.4 (2015).
+Spend at least a few weeks reading everything you can find to educate yourself about donating your genetic material.
 Knowledge is power!

 - Find out if you have the support of your friends and family.
 If you are married or in a relationship, your partner will be a crucial participant in the donation process and, like you, may have to undergo medical and psychological testing - make sure you have his or her full support.
 If you’re comfortable sharing the decision-making process, talk to other family members and friends as well.